MediaComem/comem-archidep/subjects/docker/README.md

 <!-- slide-column -->
 While VMs are fantastic technology and incredibly useful in numerous scenarios, it doesn't necessarily make sense to package an entire operating system just to get a web application to work.

-Containers are an alternative that address this drawback of virtual machines.
+Containers are an alternative that addresses this drawback of virtual machines.
 They tackle the challenges of portability by providing isolation and environment consistency, all while sharing a host system's kernel and without requiring a full operating system for each instance.